manybots/manybots/README.md

 ```
 Use ctrl+d to detach the Redis server process.

+Check out the [Redis Quickstart guide](http://redis.io/topics/quickstart) for more info.

 3. Install Manybots stuff

 Now go into the 'manybots' directory and install stuff: